1chooo/os-101/materials/10-virtual-memory/README.md

 ## Copy-on-Write (COW)

+> [!TIP]
+>
-- Copy-on-Write (COW) allows both parent and child processes to initially share the same pages in memory
-  - If either process modifies a shared page, only then is the page copied
+> works by allowing the parent and child processes initially to share the same pages.
+(If either process modifies a shared page, only then is the page copied)

 - COW allows more efficient process creation as only modified pages are copied
 - In general, free pages are allocated from a pool of zero-fill-on-demand pages
   - Pool should always have free frames for fast demand page execution